-My beginnings aren’t in anyway extraordinary, on a contrary.
-I have reached out to yoga cause I had to and my further practice was out of my pure self-interest.
+Przemek’s beginnings with Yoga aren’t in anyway extraordinary, on a contrary.
+He has reached out to Yoga because he had to and his further practice was out of his pure self-interest.
 Devotion and de attachment came years later.
-The journey with Yoga started in the year 2003, applying yoga as a therapy and later on as a prevention from often occurring snowboard injuries.
-Soon, I experienced deeper changes happening to me outside the mat, a subtle change.
-I started realizing that there is so much more to Yoga than just stretching.
-Whenever I stopped practicing, there was something missing and again my life was getting imbalanced.
+His journey with Yoga started in the year 2003, applying yoga as a therapy and later on as a prevention from often occurring snowboarding injuries.
+Soon, he experienced deeper changes happening to him outside the mat, a subtle change.
+He started realizing that there is much more to Yoga than just stretching.
+Whenever he would stop practicing, there was something missing and again his life was getting imbalanced.

-My intention and goal is to teach Ashtanga Yoga in a traditional way.
+The intention of the shala is to teach Ashtanga Yoga in Okinawa in a traditional way.
 A dynamic and demanding practice of Asanas (positions), involving deep concentration and meditation.
 With emphasis on all the aspects of Yoga and how to apply them off the mat.
-To me Yoga is a philosophy and a lifestyle, not merely a gymnastic.
-Whether you believe in Yoga or not, you will profit from it’s practice.
+Yoga is a philosophy and a lifestyle, not merely a gymnastic.
+Whether you believe in Yoga or not, you will rip the fruits of its practice.

-The teachings I offer come from years of experience with wonderful teachers.
-The amazing yogis I had a possibility to study with.
-It took me 16 years to find my Guru, during which I have often stayed in India.
-There I continuously deepen my internal personal practice of all the limbs of Yoga.
+The teachings of Przemek come from years of experience with wonderful teachers.
+The amazing yogis he had a possibility to study with.
+It took him 16 years to find his Guru, during which he has often stayed in India.
+Where every year, he continuously deepens his personal practice of all the limbs of Yoga.

-I am a humble student of Sharmila Desai, to whom I am sincerely grateful for sharing this path with me.
+Przemek is a humble student of Sharmila Desai, to whom he is sincerely grateful for sharing this path with him.

 “Sadhana is like a seed and siddhis are like flowers.
-If you want a seed to germinate you have to leave it in the soil.
-If you dig it up to show your friend and neighbors how it is progressing, it will not grow any further, it will die.”
+If you want a seed to germinate, you have to leave it in the soil.
+If you dig it up to show your friends and neighbors how it is progressing, it will not grow any further, it will die.”